F-sharp minor

 F-sharp minor is a minor scale based on F♯, consisting of the pitches F♯, G♯, A, B, C♯, D, and E. Its key signature has three sharps.
 Its relative major is A major and its parallel major is F-sharp major (or enharmonically G-flat major).

 The F-sharp natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The F-sharp harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of F-sharp minor are: